 Inasmuch as this analogy sounds legit, it is wrong.
 First of all, you have to accept that in this life, you are on your own.
 If you understand that, you’ll learn to live within your means.
 If you’re not satisfied, find good ways to make money for yourself.
 Your sisters abroad are schooling and working at the same time.
 You can do it, maybe, your problem is that you’ll receive less salary.
 Remember, half a loaf is better than none.
 Venture into entrepreneurship.
 Even if you fail, you’ll learn a lot along the way.
 Depending on someone for support only makes you lazy.
 It suggests that the greatest asset you have is your vagina.

 Don’t trade your vaginal pride for cedis.
 The greatest weapon you have is an active and rational mind.
 If your counterpart females are able to have small startups, draft proposals, work 9 to 5, etc., and make a living off it, what stops you from doing same?
 Yes, the economy makes it tough, but when life gives you lemons, you squeeze lemonades.
 It’s better that way than using your vagina for barter trade.

 Thanks to Moesha for bringing the discussion up.
 If I wrote this article last 2 days you may have not read it.
-What’s fulfilling is a Ghana of powerful and hardworking ladies, who double up as good parents and husbands.
+What’s fulfilling is a Ghana of powerful and hardworking ladies, who double up as good parents and wives.
 Let’s get it!